Free State of Prussia: Economy

 Industry and the skilled trades dominated Prussia's economy in 1925, accounting for 41.3% of all workers.
 Agriculture played only a secondary role at 22%, with trade and transport trailing only slightly at 17.5%.
 The other economic sectors lagged well behind.
-There were strong geographic differences in Prussia's economic structure as well.
-In East Prussia agriculture employed 45.4% of the workforce, while industry and skilled crafts accounted for only 19.6%.
-The Hohenzollern Lands, where 53.7% of the population lived from the land, was the most heavily agricultural region.
+There were big geographic differences in Prussia's economic structure as well.
+In East Prussia, agriculture employed 45.4% of the workforce, while industry and skilled crafts accounted for only 19.6%.
 By contrast, agriculture was of very little importance in the Rhineland and Westphalia, each with about 13%.
 The commercial sector was correspondingly strong, at over 56% in Westphalia.
-Berlin's commercial sector at 46% was high, but the city's metropolitan character was reflected above all in the share of the trade and transport sector, which was over 28%.
-Overall there were still considerable economic differences after 1918 between the eastern part of the Free State which tended to be agrarian and the industrial west.
+Commercial employment in Berlin at 46% was high, but the city's metropolitan character was reflected above all in the share of the trade and transport sector, which was over 28%.
+Overall, there were still considerable economic differences after 1918 between the eastern part of the Free State, which tended to be agrarian and the industrial west.